exasol/public-knowledgebase/Database-Features/hiding-join-conditions.md

 [^eqj]: Equality operator, and one side of the operation contains only columns of the adjoined table.

-This can lead to the different problems as shown below.
+This can lead to different problems as shown below.

 **Notes:**